 Far too many brands rely on spreadsheets, email, and phone calls when selling to retail stores.

-In fact, if you go with the right solution, you will also be able to handle your retailer management from there (with Turis you can handle your retailer management, product management, and digitize your B2B sales all in one platform).
+In fact, if you go with the right solution, you will also be able to handle your retailer management from there.
+And with a solution like Turis, you can handle your retailer management, product management, and digitize your B2B sales all in one platform.

 Making the ordering process digital has a lot of other benefits aside from ensuring a smooth process for your retailers: